gongahkia/yuho/web/src/README.md

 ## Transpile `.json` to `.mmd`

-> continue adding support here
+> continue adding support here and add valid mmd files to be checked against

 ## Validation